MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: Abstract

 \section{Abstract}

-Recently, integrating video foundation models and large language models to build a video understanding system overcoming the limitations of specific pre-defined vision tasks.
+Recently, integrating video foundation models and large language models to build a video understanding system can overcome the limitations of specific pre-defined vision tasks.
 Yet, existing systems can only handle videos with very few frames.
-For long videos, the computation complexity, memory cost, and long-term temporal connection are the remaining challenges.
-Inspired by Atkinson-Shiffrin memory model, we develop an memory mechanism including a rapidly updated short-term memory and a compact thus sustained long-term memory.
-We employ tokens in Transformers as the carriers of memory.
-MovieChat achieves state-of-the-art performace in long video understanding.
+For long videos, the computation complexity, memory cost, and long-term temporal connection impose additional challenges.
+Taking advantage of the Atkinson-Shiffrin memory model, with tokens in Transformers being employed as the carriers of memory in combination with our specially designed memory mechanism, we propose the MovieChat to overcome these challenges.
+MovieChat achieves state-of-the-art performance in long video understanding, along with the released MovieChat-1K benchmark with 1K long video and 14K manual annotations for validation of the effectiveness of our method.